Geant4/geant4/examples/extended/parallel/MPI/examples/exMPI01/README.md

     > make
     > make install

-Repalce mpicxx with your MPI-compiler wrapper
+Replace mpicxx with your MPI-compiler wrapper.